All Episodes

 She said, quote, I'm speechless.

-You, my amazing fans and supporters, have put me to number 16 on iTunes top.
+You, my amazing fans and supporters, have put me to number 16 on iTunes Top.

-All right, do me a favor, download some of her songs for me.
+All right, do me a favor, download some of her songs for me because you know I'm stupid.

-And I I write you over the weekend.
+And I write you over the weekend.

 How many times did I write you about technical phone questions this week?